 Pennsylvania Pilot Program

-AFF and TNC are currently testing a pilot of the Family Forest Carbon program in 16 counties in northwest and central Pennsylvania.
+AFF and TNC are currently testing a pilot of the Family Forest Carbon Program in 20 counties in northwest and central Pennsylvania.
+Soon, the program will be expanding into southwest Pennsylvania, West Virginia, and Maryland.

 The FFCP pilot program in Pennsylvania has two sustainable forest practices for which landowners can qualify — Growing Mature Forests and Enhancing the Future Forest.
 (See details about each in the FAQs below.)